 So, when my mom and I needed a quick escape from reality, we knew where to go.
 We found an opening for a mini-vacation spot online, and we jumped on it.
-With about two weeks of preparation, we packed up our lives and took the road trip to Florida.
-I do my schooling and work from home, and she does her job well, so we were able to just pack up and go away for the week.
+With about two weeks of preparation, we packed up our lives and took the Florida road trip.
+I do my schooling and work from home, and she does her job well, so we could just pack up and go away for the week.

 So, on we went.

 Before going on this trip, three main constants about me that I was sure weren't going to disappear during this little journey.
-I do not like spending money, even when it's frivolous, I like to dress more conservatively, not showing much skin, and I prefer to be inside.
+I don't particularly appreciate spending money, even when it's frivolous, I like to dress more conservatively, not showing much skin, and I prefer to be inside.
 You think you know yourself until you have an experience that shows you, you don't know anything.
-As a teenager, I understand my personality is continuously changing and evolving; however, this trip to Florida hit differently for me.
+As a teenager, I understand my personality is continuously changing and evolving; however, this trip to Florida hit me differently.

 Three changes occurred, and this is how those happened.